Welcome Back! We've Missed You.

 You are also encouraged to download the full FAQ for review and/or contact Helping Hands for Better Living for additional information.

-Helping Hands for Better Living plans a “phased in”/ “slow return” approach to in-person services as of August 16, 2021.
+Helping Hands for Better Living resumed a “phased in”/ “slow return” approach to in-person services on September 13, 2021.

 The California Department of Aging, California Department of Public Health, and the Regional Center of Orange County has required all vendors to complete a process of review and MDT meetings before returning to in-person services.
 This requires that ALL participants returning must receive a “face to face” / in-process assessment by the professionals designing their individual plan of care…BEFORE they return.
 Scheduling each person to receive the “face to face” assessment, requires that the participant and the caregiver arrive at the center in an area in which there are no other participants.